HRItdy/diffusion_policy_for_STL/README.md

 ## Problem now:
 1. How to design the dataset?
 Seems that there are episode_end parameter need to be specified.
 2. How to use the accumulator?
+3. What's the difference between `action` and `robot_eef_pose`?
+The same item at the beginning is the padding?
+4. Based on the previous structure to curate own dataset.

 In-painting